laboon/ebook/text/98_glossary_of_terms.md

 __Response time__: In __performance testing__, how quickly a system responds after user input or other event.

 __Role-Function-Reason Template__: Another term for the __Connextra Template__.

+__Rounding error__: An error in a program caused by the system rounding a number.

 __Running__: A status for a test case in a test run.
 It indicates that the test is currently being executed, but has not yet completed.